Mhicks2901/osticket-prereqs/README.md

    <P>
      <img src="https://i.imgur.com/2WYoWxq.png"/>
    </P>

-    - Browse to your C:\PHP
+      - Browse to your directory of C:\PHP
  - Reload IIS (Open IIS, Stop and Start the server)
  - Install osTicket
    - Download osTicket from the Installation Files Folder